andrej-kutny/nhl26-line-combos/docs/IMPLEMENTATION_NOTES.md

 Known limitations / next swaps
 ------------------------------
-- Sub-positions, salary, AP are synthetic; replace the override file when real data is available.
+- Salary and most attributes are pulled from nhlhutbuilder; `ability_points` is still not available in the player snapshot and remains unset.
 - Event codes in combos are raw filenames from the scrape; can be mapped to human-readable names later.
-- SAL/AP are included as constraints/bonuses, but not in the objective yet.
-- `require_center` relies on synthetic sub-positions; real C/LW/RW are needed for accuracy.
+- `require_center` relies on `sub_position` derived from the per-card position (C/LW/RW) in the player snapshot.

 How to swap in real data
 ------------------------